+The photo above shows installation of REM Encasement Devices along the eastern shoreline in 1997, which was left barren by Hurricane Andrew in 1992.
 Wrack line was a major destructive influence and inhibiting factor preventing natural recruitment and reestablishment of mangroves along this shoreline.
 The photo to the right shows the collection of grasses, wood planks and consumer products that are routinely driven against the island during inclement weather events, such as tropical storms, hurricanes and cold fronts.
-Following the planting, periodic site surveys were performed to document the establishment of mangroves and the resulting shoreline stabilization.
+Following the implementation, periodic site surveys were performed to document the reforestation of mangroves and the resulting shoreline stabilization.
+The photo below shows splitting of the REM Device as the cross sectional area of the developing tree expands against the interior of the encasement wall.
+The multi-position opening of the encasement at engineered stress points facilitates the adaptation process and is a patented feature of our proprietary REM Device design and manufacture.

 |